NFL Draft 2027: Pro Football Focus reveals Top 10 cornerbacks in college football

 4. Jackson Bennee, Utah (24)

-To be fair, Bennee is listed as a safety on Utah’s roster, but he is a versatile defensive back that could play cornerback, per PFF.
+To be fair, Bennee is listed as a safety on Utah’s roster, but he is a versatile defensive back who could play cornerback, per PFF.
 Last season, Bennee was all over the place.

 In 13 games for the Utes last year, he had 64 tackles, four tackles for loss, 0.5 sacks, four interceptions, five pass deflections and a pick-six.
 Look for him to be feared as he faces opposing Big 12 offenses in 2026.